RoadrunnerWMC/libimagequant-python/docs/source/index.rst

     python3 setup.py bdist_wheel

 This should create (among other things) a ``dist`` folder with a ``.whl`` (wheel) file inside.
-You can now install the wheel file with pip, or distribute it.
+You can now install that wheel file with pip, or distribute it.

 .. _api-ref: